FAQ

 keyboard_arrow_down

-Wolf Scholars' tuition will be fully covered throughout their four years in the Program, through scholarships granted by the Wolf Cooper Foundation and the University of Toronto.
+Wolf Scholars' tuition will be fully covered throughout their four years in the Program.
 Scholars will also receive an annual stipend of $10,000 to cover additional student expenses.
 Beyond this, all extracurricular program activities (including Wolf Scholars-related trips and retreats) will be fully paid for by the Wolf Cooper Foundation.

 What kind of internships are offered through the Wolf Scholars Program?